joshuaManlunas/the-test-auto/README.md

 * 1.0 -- So it begins...

+## Contributing Code
+* If you want to contribute, create a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details